Shi'ar: Deathbird, the Kree-Shi'ar War, and the Spartoi

 In the 1980s, Lilandra and D'Ken's unstable exiled elder sibling Deathbird made several attempts to overthrow her sister from power.
-Deathbird even resorted to attacking Lilandra's Earth-based allies in order to achieve her goals.
+Deathbird even resorted to attacking Lilandra's Earth-based allies to achieve her goals.
 She is also responsible for initially directing the alien parasites known as the Brood towards the Earth and its heroes.
 Deathbird was eventually deposed with the assistance of the X-Men.

 In the 1992 crossover "Operation: Galactic Storm," the Shi'ar annexed the Kree Empire at the end of the Kree-Shi'ar War and Deathbird was placed into a prominent position as viceroy of Hala, the Kree homeworld.
 However, Deathbird did not last long in this position and has since abandoned her responsibilities and it appears that the Kree Empire has, at least in some part, been re-established.

 The Shi'ar have had recent contact with the Spartoi.

 Phalanx

-The empire came under the threat of the "techno-organic" alien race known as the Phalanx after they infiltrated the Shi'ar Empire as the "Pure", killing tens of thousands before the X-Men fought them on the Shi'ar throneworld and separated the transmode virus from its hosts, killing most of those Phalanx.Warlock #7-8.
+The empire came under the threat of the "techno-organic" alien race known as the Phalanx after they infiltrated the Shi'ar empire as the "Pure", killing tens of thousands before the X-Men fought them on the Shi'ar throneworld and separated the transmode virus from its hosts, killing most of those Phalanx.Warlock #7-8.
 Marvel Comics.